 From Doubt to Habit: My Journey from Skeptic to Frequent Journaling

 Why should I journal?
 I still ask myself this every once in a while.
 We often think of journaling as a simple act of recording daily events or maintaining todo lists.
 For many people this is a habit that even starts in childhood.
 I only really got into it once my career began.
-It's become a necessity to me.
+It has now become a necessity to me.
 A powerful exercise for organizing thoughts, gaining clarity, and making sure all my previous energy carries through to my future self.

 The System Trap